dragona/android-intro/03_Button_Design/readme.md

 ```

-# Button six: adding selectors to change color when the button is pressed
+# Button 6: adding selectors to change the button's color when it is pressed

+Just like for the ```Button 5```, create the xml file which you can name ```button_shape.xml```
-Create button_shape.xml to specify the shape and color of the button.
+to define the default shape and the color of the button.
 Save it to your drawable folder.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>